How to set up an Enterprise Station

 docker-compose.yml file looks like this:

-The file containing the certificates can be provided as a bundle containing multiple consecutive certificates.
+Certificates can be provided as a bundle containing multiple consecutive certificates.
 The required format is the following:

 In case your Enterprise Station does not operate as expected, the first step to troubleshoot the issue consists of analysing the docker-compose logs.